 Simple Ways to Strengthen Your Calves

 The good news?
-A few minutes a day is enough to keep these powerhouse muscles strong and responsive.
+A few minutes a day can go a long way toward keeping these muscles strong and responsive.

 - Stand with your feet hip-width apart, near a wall or countertop for support.